Emerald Ash Borer

 The adult insects are present from May to October.
 The EAB larvae feed under the bark of ash trees, eventually girdling the tree and cutting off nutrients.
 These trees typically die within 2-4 years of first symptoms.

-Helpful resources include a Colorado State Forest Service EAD webpage and a Colorado Department of Agriculture EAD website with tree identification information, area insect detection reports, and more.
-Visit these pages for updates and resources.
+Helpful resources can be found on the Colorado State Forest Service EAB webpage and with tree identification information, area insect detection reports, and more.
+Visit this page for updates and resources.

-Visit the Colorado Department of Agriculture EAB website for further details and directions.
+Visit the Colorado State Forest Service EAB website for further details and directions.

 How to Spot Tree Symptoms